-A student who arrives after 8:15 will be counted as tardy.
+A student who arrives after 8:15 a.m. will be counted as tardy.
 Upon arrival, the student and parent must report to the office to sign in and indicate the reason for the tardy.

-Perfect Attendance awards will only be given to those students who have no absences or tardies.
 Excessive tardies will be reported to the administration.
 An attendance contract or referral to the Department of Child Services may result.